|Values are valid only on day of printing.|

-Many viral infections can now be treated with antiviral drugs.
+Many viral infections (eg, herpes simplex virus, cytomegalovirus, varicella-zoster virus) can now be treated with antiviral drugs.
 Early laboratory diagnosis by isolation is very helpful in the medical management of these patients.

 Diagnosing viral infections